We provide 24 hour auto locksmith services from car lockout resolution to key cut. Call for a NYC automotive locksmith now.

 ● Lock Picking Kit

-Maybe you saw this coming.
+As a car locksmith we can tell you the many people saw this coming.
 It always helps to be prepared in case of an emergency.
 Manual door locks are just that: locks.
 They have specific mechanical mechanisms that force them to shut and can be unlocked by the same key that turns the ignition.
 So, if you can force the tumblers inside the door the same way the key does with a long, thin metal jammer you can open the door without doing much damage.
 Different lockpicking kits will have different results as far as speed, workability and potential damages left behind.

 ● The Window